fotahub/fotahub-device-sdk-stm32/docs/getting-started/simple.md

 3. Make sure that `Release` is still set as active configuration for the project (`Project` > `Build Configurations` > `Set Active` > `2 Release`) and rebuild it (`Project` > `Build Project`).
 Locate the resulting new firmware binary file named `com.fotahub.stm32.examples.<board-name>.simple.bin` in the `Release` folder of your project (using the `Project Explorer` view).

-    > &#x1F6C8; You can locate the new firmware binary file also in your file system explorer by using the corresponding context menu action (`Show In` > `System Explorer`).
+    > &#x1F6C8; You can locate the new firmware binary file also in your file system explorer by using the `Show In` > `System Explorer` context menu action.
 This can come quite handy in the subsequent steps.

 4. Upload the new binary (`com.fotahub.stm32.examples.<board-name>.simple.bin`) as firmware version `1.1` to your FotaHub product as explained [here](../fotahub/upload-firmware.md).